maverickg/stochastic/README.md

 These are extremely brief notes written while teaching *Stochastic Calculus for Finance I* at Carnegie Mellon University.
-A PDF of these notes can be found on the [class website](http://www.math.cmu.edu/~gautam/sj/teaching/2016-17/944-scalc-finance1/).
+Homework and a PDF of these notes can be found on the [class website](http://www.math.cmu.edu/~gautam/sj/teaching/2016-17/944-scalc-finance1/).

 ## Contributing
 These notes are open-source.